the-drunk-coder/megra/Tutorial/00_Installation.md

 ## Samples

 Samples (for the grain event) are organized, in a tidal-like manner, in folders.

-In the file "megra-load.lisp" you can configure the sample root, the sample type (flac or wav) and the name of the impulse response needed for the reverb (without file extension).
+In the file `megra-load.megra` you can configure the sample root, the sample type (flac or wav) and the name of the impulse response needed for the reverb (without file extension).

 There aren't any samples in this repository except for the tutorial samples.

+If you don't have any personal samples, set `*sample-root*` to the tutorial_samples folder!

 If you're already using tidal, you can simply set the `*sample-root*` to your Dirt samples folder, and set the type to "wav".
 Otherwise, create your own samples folder, point the variable there and copy